uaz-web/ceres/README.md

 ##### Lambda Functions
 Ceres deploys two Lambda functions.
 The first processes the sites-list.json file and creates a seperate SQS message for each.
 The second Lambda function is trigger based on these messages on a one-to-one basis and performs the actual anaylsis of the sites.

+##### Included Scripts
+THe lambda-prep.sh script bundles up the Python dependencies and code for each Lambda function.
+The cleanup.sh script will remove the zip and build files in case you make changes to the python Lambda code and want to remove the build and zip files before rebuilding.